 The Polar Express

-The dissonant sound design, and the bizarre voice over of Know-It-All (played by a similar looking Eddie Deezan) combine to create a strange Willy Wonka edge to The Polar Express.
-The whole thing is just ever-so-slightly unsettling.
+Even though The Polar Express was released in my adulthood — I watch it every year with child-like wonderment.
+The dissonant sound design, and the bizarre voice over of Know-It-All (played by a similar looking Eddie Deezan) combine to create a strange Willy Wonka edge to the film.
+The whole thing is ever-so-slightly unsettling.
 I believe this is what so cleverly captures (even the adult) imagination.

-How to play The Polar Express Theme for classical guitar
+How to play The Polar Express Theme | fingerstyle guitar

-Although the guitar tab is just over one page long, this song is better suited to intermediate guitar players and up.
-You’ll have to change some bar chords shapes rather quickly.
-Happy Holidays!
-Enjoy, the guitar tab is available below:
+This piece is the central theme — and it can be a real tear jerker if you’re a fan of the movie.
+Although the guitar tab is just over 1 page long, this song is better suited to intermediate guitar players and up –as you’ll have to change some bar chords shapes rather quickly.

 My song structure, in accordance with the guitar tab is: